iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 We were struck by the consistency and correctness of the LQS, PBcR and Miniasm assemblies - completely in contrast to the short read assembly worl.
 Polishing using the electrical event-level information in nanopore data clearly works, though it is currently slow enough to mean the whole process is no faster than an Illumina run.
 However I expect that could change quite rapidly with performance modifications to the software.
 For those who need higher accuracy than can currently be achieved with nanopore data, poligraph polishing with illumina data offers accuracies of up to 99.98% extremely rapidly.

 Some things we plan to do:

 * Test whether local assembly (using poligraph in windows across the assembly) results in better polishing
 * Get the numbers for miniasm+nanopolish
+* Take a look at how poligraph compares with pilon

 This has not been a full and systematic benchmarking of the many tools available.
 Most notably we would like to compare its performance and speed to the hybrid assembly method by Schatz and his group (http://biorxiv.org/content/early/2015/01/06/013490) which can achieve accuracies up to 99.99%.
 Ivan Sović et al have also done an [in depth comparison] of several hybrid and non-hybrid assemblies of this dataset, although they stop at the draft assembly stage.
 [in depth comparison]:<http://www.biorxiv.org/content/biorxiv/early/2015/11/13/030437.full.pdf>